khulnasoft/gpt-computer-agent/README.md

 ### Adding Custom Tools

-Now you are able to add custom tools that run in the agentic infra and assistant processes.
+Now you are able to add custom tools that run in the agentic infra and agent processes.

 ```python